ArkEcosystem/core/packages/core-snapshots-cli/README.md

 The filename `blocks.0.331985.ark` indicates that the snapshot includes data between block 0 and block 331985.

-A snapshot can be also created by specifying `--start` and `--end` options where we can specify start end end block height we want to export.
+A snapshot can also be created by specifying `--start` and `--end` options where we can specify start and end block height we want to export.

 #### Selecting codec for export
 Snapshot creation supports three different codes, to work with.
 Each of them is a balance between speed and size of the local snapshot.
 Currently we have: